2018 Clemson Tigers football team: Notre Dame – Cotton Bowl

-In the final College Football Playoff rankings of the year, released on December 2, Clemson was ranked second, which earned them a spot in the CFP semi-final to be played at the 2018 Cotton Bowl Classic.
+In the final College Football Playoff rankings of the year, released on December 2, Clemson was ranked second, which earned them a spot in the CFP semifinal to be played at the 2018 Cotton Bowl Classic.
 Their opponent was the Notre Dame Fighting Irish, ranked third by the playoff committee and also undefeated.
-The winner would go on to the 2019 College Football Playoff National Championship to play the winner of the other semi-final game, the 2018 Orange Bowl.
+The winner would go on to the 2019 College Football Playoff National Championship to play the winner of the other semifinal game, the 2018 Orange Bowl.
 Clemson opened as an 11.5-point favorite against the Irish by Las Vegas sportsbooks.
 Prior to the game, starting defensive lineman Dexter Lawrence and two backups, Zach Giella and Braden Galloway, tested positive for a banned substance, ostarine, and were told by the NCAA they must sit out the Cotton Bowl while awaiting results of further tests.

 The Cotton Bowl Classic began with both teams trading field goals in the first quarter.
 Early in the second quarter, Clemson scored their first touchdown via a 52-yard touchdown pass from Trevor Lawrence to Justyn Ross.
 Greg Huegel's extra point attempt was blocked, and the score was 9–3 Clemson.
 Lawrence and Ross connected again later in the quarter, this time on a 42-yard touchdown pass with 1:44 left to go in the half.
 Clemson got the ball back with 46 seconds to go, and Trevor Lawrence led an 80-yard drive in that time that ended with a 19-yard pass to Tee Higgins to extend their lead to 23–3 at halftime.
 In the third quarter, Travis Etienne scored on a 62-yard touchdown run.
 Both teams failed to score for the rest of the game, and 30–3 was the final score.
 Trevor Lawrence finished with 327 yards and was awarded MVP of the game along with defensive lineman Austin Bryant.